void

 synek.png

 Advert for the German translation of Švejk.
-'Die Stunde', 18 June 1926

-Despite the literary influences mentioned at the start of this page, The Good Soldier Švejk is a novel that is far more inspired by Jaroslav Hašek's own life and varied experiences than any Cervantes or Rabelais.
-German writer Kurt Tucholsky (a.k.a Ignaz Wrobel) enthused: in the whole world of literature I know of no novel comparable to this one. Švejk's route to the front is described in detail and largely corresponds to the author's own journey to the battlefield in Galicia in the early days of July 1915.
-Several of the characters and situations are borrowed directly from the author's own surroundings and experiences.
-Despite the characters in the novel often being caricatures that never fully correspond to their real-life counterparts, they are still recognisable, even down to biographical details.
-Although the novel is fiction it may therefore to a degree be read as a historical document.
-The author's diverse background and extremely wide knowledge is obvious throughout.
-He provides detailed descriptions of drinking binges, of the Catechism, preparation of meals, historical events, stay in lunatic asylums, religious rituals, dog breeding - most of it based on the author's own experiences.
+Despite the literary influences mentioned at the start of this page, The Good Soldier Švejk draws far more on Hašek's own life and varied experiences than on Cervantes or Rabelais.
+German writer Kurt Tucholsky (a.k.a.
+Ignaz Wrobel) enthused: in the whole world of literature, I know of no novel comparable to this one. Švejk's route to the front line is described in detail and largely corresponds to Hašek's own journey to the battlefield in Galicia in early July 1915.
+Several characters and situations are borrowed directly from his surroundings and experiences.
+Although the characters in The Good Soldier Švejk are often caricatures that never fully match their real-life counterparts, they remain recognisable, down to biographical details.
+Although the novel is fiction, it can, to some extent, be read as a historical document.
+Hašek's diverse background and extensive knowledge are evident throughout the novel.
+He provides detailed descriptions of drinking binges, the Catechism, meal preparation, historical events, stays in lunatic asylums, religious rituals, and dog breeding—most of it based on his own experiences.

-What was never written
+What was not written

 The return that never happened